-The pandemic not only re-emphasised the importance of methodologically rigorous evidence synthesis to inform decision-making but also further illustrated the problem that the process to produce a systematic review is often too long and resource intensive.
-Reviews can fall quickly out of date, sometimes even before they are published (Borah et al., 2017).
+The pandemic re-emphasised the importance of methodologically rigorous evidence synthesis to inform decision-making and further illustrated the problem that producing systematic reviews is often resource intensive and time-consuming, with reviews often falling quickly out of date.
 In the current era of data abundance and advances in research complexity, the challenges of completing well-conducted reviews to (often short) timetables are growing.

 Articles are published open access and can be read freely online by anyone; please see the article list below.